-Calculating the cost of the whole trip is essential for making future budget predictions.
+Calculating the cost of the whole trip is essential for making future business travel budget predictions.
 Therefore, you must analyze the cost of the entire trip instead of immediately splitting travel, meal, and accommodation expenses into their dedicated spreadsheets.
 You must ensure every element of the trip is accounted for before reviewing the trip expenses.

 After calculating the cost of the entire trip, you should classify the expenses into multiple categories for better understanding.
 For example, you can classify the amount spent on flights under travel, hotel stays under accommodation expenses, and small, non-recurrent expenses like laundry under miscellaneous expenses.

 Categorizing expenses can help you identify where you are over or underspending and comes in handy while filing taxes.

 Once you have recorded, tagged, and categorized your expenses, you can look at them to calculate and predict how much your employees are likely to spend on their next trip.
 Moreover, with insights on category-wise spending, you can reduce the expense limits where you detect overspending.

 Managing corporate travel expenses is essential for cost-saving.
 Here are some ways you can manage business travel expenses:

 One of the best ways to manage travel expenses is to use a travel and expense management platform that completely automates your approval and reimbursement workflows.